dotnet/docs-aspire/docs/messaging/rabbitmq-client-component.md

 ## Example usage

-In the _Program.cs_ file of your project, call the `AddRabbitMQ` extension method to register an `IConnection` for use via the dependency injection container.
+In the _Program.cs_ file of your project, call the <xref:Microsoft.Extensions.Hosting.AspireRabbitMQExtensions.AddRabbitMQ%2A> extension method to register an `IConnection` for use via the dependency injection container.
 The method takes a connection name parameter.

 ```csharp
 builder.AddRabbitMQ("messaging");